MaxSnippe/xbondgraphs/README.md

 * Use the `bond graph element` or the `bge` key in a `\node` specification to create elements in a `tikzpicture` environment
 * Use the `mux` key in a `\node` specification to create a mux element in a `tikzpicture` environment with a specified number of in- and outputs.

+Additionally users can include one of the (undocumented) libraries using `\usexbglibrary`.
+The currently supported libraries include `iconicdiagrams` and `blockdiagrams`.

 # Examples
+## Bond graphs

 ```latex
 \begin{tikzpicture}[x=12.5mm,y=12.5mm]